bidimensional/Banana-Navigator/Report.md

 ### Future research
 As I experienced high variance in the results, the first thing I would fine tune are the hyperparameters, in particular the Learning Rate and see how the train preforms.
-The Neural Network used for the model is also very simple, and that would be the next area I would investigate, to see whether adding more neurons and/or more layers helps the agent learning more complex strategies.
+The Neural Network used for the model is also very simple, and that would be the next area I would investigate, to see whether adding more neurons and/or more layers helps the agent learning more complex strategies for this specific task.